-Students Are Protesting Gun Violence On The Pulse Nightclub Shooting Anniversary
+Students Are Protesting Gun Violence Nationwide In Honor Of The Pulse Anniversary

 Tuesday, June 12 marked the second anniversary of the Pulse Nightclub shooting in Orlando, Florida, where 49 people lost their lives after a shooter opened fire on in 2016.
 In honor of the victims, students are protesting gun violence across the country.
 The Tuesday protests follow a year of mass demonstrations to demand action on gun reform.